israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  > a OP b OP c
  >```

- Left-associativity (left-to-right) means that it is processed as (a OP b) OP c.
+ Left-associativity (left-to-right) means that it is processed as (a OP b) OP c, while right-associativity (right-to-left) means it is interpreted as a OP (b OP c).

 ### Expression Closures